Myth or truth?

 When it comes to food and what’s good for you, there are bountiful studies available to help you draw the nutrition conclusions you need to make the food decisions for your own personal meal planning.
 The problems with these studies are many; from who funded it (special interest?) to the veracity of the science behind the study in the first place.
 In other words, it’s really difficult to get good information sometimes!

 1) Soy is good for you.
-There is a multitude of studies out there that will implicate soy for its phytoestrogenetic and goitrogenic properties, not to mention the fact that most soy is GMO.
-Then there are others who say it is good for you (Dr. Oz and Dr. Weir for example) and encourage you to eat it for its omega three fatty acids, non meat protein replacement and phytonutrients.
+There is a multitude of studies out there that will implicate soy for its phytoestrogenic and goitrogenic properties, not to mention the fact that most soy is GMO.
+Then there are others who say it is good for you (Dr. Oz and Dr. Weir for example) and encourage you to eat it for its omega three fatty acids, nonmeat protein replacement, and phytonutrients.
 Myth or Truth?
 Depends on who you ask.

 3) Margarine is better for you than butter.
 While it is true that butter is a saturated fat, it is